-YYY Foundation is also growing we have an awsome bike ride, e2e, in Nepal happening in November, check out the page and video here.
+YYY Foundation the e2e challenge bike ride, in Nepal last Novemberwas epic, check out the page and video here.

 Hosting a reception, party, working lunch or any event here at Yak Yeti Yak couldn’t be simpler.
 We can offer exclusive use for private functions in one dining room for up to 30 guests or throughout the restaurant for larger parties, up to 75 seated.
 We have a selection of set menus but will work with you to create an event that is tailored to you and your party.